sulu/sulu/UPGRADE.md

 ### Content Types

 PropertyParameter are now able to hold metadata.
-Therefor the Interface has changed.
+Therefore the Interface has changed.
 Please check all your ContentTypes which uses params.

 __Before:__